hulvdan/cookier/TASKS_HULVDAN.md

 * stats: % Explosion Damage: Increases or decreases the damage of Explosions
 * stats: % Explosion Size: Increases or decreases the size of Explosions
 * stats: Bounces: Gives projectiles additional Bounces
-* stats: % Piercing Damage: Increases or decreases the piercing damage falloff for projectile weapons.
-* stats: % Damage against Bosses: Multiplies the damage you do against Bosses and Elites.
 * stats: % Structure Attack Speed: Increases or decreases the rate of turrets attacking, Landmines spawning, and Gardens spawning Consumables.
 * stats: Structure Range: Increases or decreases the range of Structures.
 * stats: % Burning Speed: Increases or decreases the rate of which Burn ticks for damage.